Theoretical upper bound of multiplexing in stochastic sensory receptors: Universal Theory of Multiplexing by A Stochastic Sensor

-Let us start with a general description of a sensor sensing information from its environment: a single microscopic sensor with internal degrees of freedom $\vxs$ interacts with a stationary stochastic environment with degrees of freedom $\vxe$.
-The microscopic states of the environment $\vxe$ evolve erratically in time due to thermal fluctuations but is assumed to be at a macroscopic stationary state characterized by a few fixed macroscopic variables denoted by the $n$-dim vector $\vtheta$ (e.g. temperature, chemical concentration, pressure, flow speed, pH, etc.) The sensor, through its interaction with the environment, transduce environmental information $\vtheta$ to the downstream sensory network.
-In this picture, both the sensor and its environment evolve stochastically due to the thermal fluctuations; the state of the environment can impact the dynamics of the sensor, and the state change of the sensor can in turn perform a \emph{back action} to the local environment.
-A general equation of motion of the composite system of the sensor and the environment can be written as
+Let us start with a general description of a microscopic sensor sensing information from its environment: a single sensor with internal degrees of freedom $\vxs$ interacts with a stationary stochastic environment with the degrees of freedom denoted by $\vxe$.
+The environment is characterized by a few stationary macroscopic variables that are denoted by the $n$-dim vector $\vtheta$ (e.g., temperature, chemical concentration, pressure, flow speed, pH, etc.).
+Notice that even though the macroscopic parameters are fixed, the environment's microscopic states $\vxe$ evolve erratically in time due to thermal fluctuations and the interaction with the sensor.
+The sensor, through its interaction with the environment, can read environmental information $\vtheta$ and transduce such information to the downstream sensory network.
+In summary, from a microscopic perspective, both the sensor and environment evolve stochastically due to the thermal fluctuations; the state of the environment can impact the dynamics of the sensor, and the sensor's state change can in turn perform a \emph{back action} to the local environment (see Fig.~\ref{fig:system-velocity}).
+A general equation of motion of the composite system of the sensor and the environment's microscopic state can be written as